 15. Integrate Testing With Your Broader Strategy

 Align A/B testing insights with your overall email marketing strategy and customer journey optimization.
-Use test results to inform not just email tactics but broader marketing approaches.
+Use test results to inform email tactics and shape broader marketing approaches, including website personalization, ad targeting, and content strategy.

 How to Interpret A/B Test Results